Development of a Mechanistic Model for Friction Stir Channeling

 A mechanistic model for the process specific energy as a function of the processing parameters during friction stir channeling (FSC) in AL6061-T6 was developed and investigated.
 The thermal cycle acting on the surface of the workpiece was measured using an infra red (IR) camera and the peak temperatures were studied as a function of the specific energy.
 The channel area is plotted against the process specific energy and is analyzed.
 A relationship between the processing conditions (tool rotational rate, traverse speed, and plunge depth) and the channel area is defined.

-N. Balasubramanian et al., "Development of a Mechanistic Model for Friction Stir Channeling," Journal of Manufacturing Science and Engineering, Transactions of the ASME, vol. 132, no. 5, American Society of Mechanical Engineers (ASME), Sep 2010.
+N. Balasubramanian et al., "Development of a Mechanistic Model for Friction Stir Channeling," Journal of Manufacturing Science and Engineering, vol. 132, no. 5, American Society of Mechanical Engineers (ASME), Sep 2010.

 Materials Science and Engineering

 Channel Area; Friction Stir; Friction Stir Processing; Infra Red; Mechanistic Models; Peak Temperatures; Processing Condition; Processing Parameters; Rotational Rates; Specific Energy; Thermal Cycle; Traverse Speed; Work Pieces; Friction; Tribology; Friction Stir Channeling